 Migration steps

-4. Keep CloudConvert for non-PDF or API-driven flows; cancel if PDF-only.
+Keep CloudConvert for any remaining non-PDF or API-driven flows.

-Not for: Smallpdf is the wrong fit for non-PDF conversions or API-driven pipelines; CloudConvert or Zamzar fit those better.
+Not for: Smallpdf is the wrong fit for non-PDF conversions or for automated pipelines that need a JSON job API on every tier; CloudConvert or Zamzar fit those shapes better.

 Strengths